15 Earth Day activities for Kids

 Although baking with kids might produce a whole lot of kitchen mess, there doesn’t need to be lots of waste to go with it.

-- Simply by baking from scratch you are reducing the waste you produce.
+Simply by baking from scratch you are reducing the waste you produce.
 By not using packaged cake mixes, cookie doughs and tubed frosting, you are saving plastic waste which often is just thrown in the bin.

-- Remember that bag that your caster sugar came in?
-Use it to pipe your homemade frosting (opens in new tab).
+Remember that bag that your caster sugar came in?
+Use it to pipe your homemade frosting.
 Simply cut off the corner of the packet and fill with your icing.

-- Instead of using zip-lock bags, cling-film, tin foil and other single use storage options, store your cakes and biscuits in washable, reusable storage containers like Tupperware or Bees Wax wrap.
+Finally, instead of using zip-lock bags, cling-film, tin foil and other single use storage options, store your cakes and biscuits in washable, reusable storage containers like Tupperware or Bees Wax wrap.

 Here are some our favourite baking recipes that produce minimal waste as they don't use any single use packaging (like cupcake holders) and you can make them all from scratch.
 Some don't even require you turn the oven on - perfect for Earth Day-inspired baking…